DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/homework.md

 ## Question 6.
 Register the model

-The model is traned, so let's save it with MLFlow.
+The model is trained, so let's save it with MLFlow.

 If you run mage with docker-compose, stop it with Ctrl+C or